valderman/haste-compiler/README.md

 --------

 First, make sure that you are running GHC 7.6.x.
 Pre-7.6 versions will refuse to compile due to changes in GHC.
-The libraries fetched by haste-boot were built using 7.6.3, but should work fine with any GHC version that can build Haste.

 Second, clone haste-compiler and install it using `cabal install`.